 HealthMeasures can be used in research, clinical, and educational settings.
-Numerous grants have furthered understanding of how these measures perform, how they can inform clinical care and refined score interpretation.
-Although HealthMeasures were developed and initially evaluated within the United States, in English and Spanish languages, they are being used increasingly around the world.
+Numerous grants have furthered understanding of how these measures perform, how they can inform clinical care, and refined score interpretation.
+Although HealthMeasures were developed and initially evaluated within the United States (in English and Spanish languages), they are increasingly being used around the world.
 Some HealthMeasures have been translated into more than 40 languages and are being deployed in over 50 different countries.
 Globalization of HealthMeasures has been an incremental process of collaboration that is expanding rapidly.